nvtidm/dvtalk.github.io/_posts/x_myrandoms/uvm_randoms/2021-09-27-uvm-barrier.md

 * *`get_global(<string key>)`*: Return the uvm barrier object that stored in `uvm_barrier_pool` with `<string key>`.
 If no item exist by the given input string, a new `uvm_barrier` object will be created for that key.

-So to create/get an uvm_barrier which is shared globally, we just need to call:
+So to create/get an `uvm_barrier` object which is shared globally, we just need to call:
 {% highlight verilog %}
    // if there is no uvm_barrier stored under name "test_finish_bar",
    // a new uvm_barrier object will be created by the pool